JelovsEyefinity

 📞

 When you're a solo practice on hold, it matters that the vendor's highest-priority accounts are large optical chains.
-Jelo's support team is specifically structured for independent practices.
+Jelo's support team is structured for independent practices.

 🔌